peterc/webloc/README.md

 # webloc

-*webloc* is a Ruby library that can read from and write to <tt>.webloc</tt> files as used on Mac OS X.
+*webloc* is a Ruby library that can read from and write to <tt>.webloc</tt> files as used on macOS.

-It works on both Ruby 1.9.2 and 1.8.7 (though development is focused on 1.9.2).
+It works on Ruby 1.8.7 and up, including Ruby 3.x.
+It appears to still work on macOS Monterey too, so I have made a quick tidy up and release for 2022!

 ## Installation